quaderno/quaderno-edd/readme.txt

 4. Example of a receipt

 == Changelog ==

+= 1.7.0 =
+* Send gateway info to Quaderno
+* Fix: error when customer has not name

 = 1.6.2 =
 * Fix: error with Tax ID when the store is not Spanish